bruceravel/SCFtests/README.md

     capabilities of [Larch](https://github.com/xraypy/xraylarch/).

-12. All uncertainties are 1&sigma; error bars determined from the diagonal elements of the covarience matrix evaluated during the Levenberg-Marquardt minimizations.
+12. All uncertainties are 1&sigma; error bars determined from the diagonal elements of the covariance matrix evaluated during the Levenberg-Marquardt minimizations.

 13. The plots shown below for each material were generated using the